metaleap/vscode-appz/libs/cs/readme.md

 `rest` ── Parameters passed to the command function.

-`then` ── A thenable that resolves to the returned value of the given command. `undefined` when the command handler function doesn't return anything.
+`andThen` ── A thenable that resolves to the returned value of the given command. `undefined` when the command handler function doesn't return anything.

 ##### Parameters